 The inmate have to pay for the photos and another inmate who’s working the photo desk, will take it for you.
 The inmate will then get the photos at a later time and can mail one to you.
 Hence, why our photos always look so blurry because I have to scan them into these posts.

-visitation is monitored
+11. Visitation is monitored

 There are multiple guards standing in the room and there are cameras and recorders set up too.
 Like I mentioned, prisoners have lost all of their rights so there really is no safe place to talk about anything private that you don’t want a guard knowing while they are in prison.
 The letters you send will be opened and read, the phone calls are monitored so it’s no surprise that your visitation will be too.

-it’s ok to sit in silence
+12. It’s ok to sit in silence

 First time visiting Noah all I could think about going in was, what are we going to talk about for 6 hours straight with nothing but us.
 No cell phones, no pictures, no books, no games, no cards, just us.